owid/etl/docs/tutorials/backport.md

 !!! warning "This tutorial might be partial or incomplete.
 Please check with the team if you have questions."

-Before the existance of the ETL, datasets were directly uploaded to our Grapher admin site.
-Sometimes, we want to use these datasets in ETL.
-However, they are not available by default as they were never imported via the ETL.
-To make them available in ETL we use _backport_.
+Before ETL came along, datasets were uploaded directly to our Grapher admin site.
+If you want to leverage these datasets in the ETL, they won't be available out of the box, since they weren't initially imported via ETL.
+You have two main options to bring them into ETL:

-The first step is getting them to Snapshot using:
+1. Migrate them into the ETL pipeline.
+2. Move them to Fast-Track.

+Choose Fast-Track if the dataset requires author edits.
+Otherwise, it's more straightforward to migrate to ETL.

+## How to Migrate to ETL

+Automatically generate ETL steps for a specific dataset (xxx) with the following command:

 ```
-bulk_backport
+ENV=.env.prod backport-migrate --dataset-id xxx --namespace your_namespace --version your_version --short-name your_short_name
 ```

-(specify `--limit` to make it process only a subset of datasets).
-It goes through all public datasets with at least one indicator used in a chart and uploads them to Walden catalog (or skip them if they're already there and have the same checksum).
-If you set `--skip-upload` flag, it will only persist the datasets locally. **You need S3 credentials to upload them to Snapshot.**

-Backported snapshot (and walden) datasets can be processed with ETL using
+After running this, follow the terminal prompts.

+## How to Migrate to Fast-Track

+To move a dataset to Fast-Track, generate a Google spreadsheet using:

 ```
-etl --backport
+ENV=.env.prod backport-fasttrack --dataset-id xxx --short-name your_short_name
 ```

-(or `etl backport --backport`).
-This will transform original datasets from long format to wide format, optimize their data types, convert metadata and add them to the catalog.
-Then you can run `publish` to publish the datasets as usual.
+Once generated, open the Fast-Track spreadsheet and follow the provided instructions.

+!!! warning "Using automatically backported datasets via `backport://backport/owid/latest/dataset_xxx_...` is discouraged."